 Stretches tensor fascia latae & glute medius – make sure to pull knee into chest before externally rotating your leg (creates more space in your hip joint) to cradle it + also flex your foot.
 Gently rock leg from side to side.

 Stretches the hamstrings and the muscles attached to the IT band – Tensor Fascia Latae & Glutes.
-Use a block for modification.
+Use a block under the bottom hand for an extra lift.

 Hero’s Pose (Virasana)